Skip to main content

 Will I meet students during my appointment?

 UHS is a teaching hospital, and it is possible that you will meet student doctors, nurses and other trainee clinical staff.
-Students at all stages of their training may be involved in your direct care under supervision, or you may be asked to discuss your condition with a student.
+Students at all stages of their training may be involved in your care under supervision, or you may be asked to discuss your condition with a student.

 Will any samples or specimens be taken from me?